How to pick the right type of sales enablement software

 Wow, that’s a lot of functionality.
 Let’s break it down.

-When you think about a sales enablement solution, this is probably the most important functionality, which significantly increases marketing and sales alignment.
+This is probably the most important functionality of a sales enablement solution.
+It significantly increases marketing and sales alignment.

-Did you know that 65% of content created by marketing is not used by sales reps?
-Or that 70% of reps said their lack of knowledge was the reason they lost deals?
+Did you know that sales reps do not use 65% of content created by marketing?
+Or that 70% of reps said their lack of knowledge was why they lost deals?

 1. Make it easy for salespeople to find the best content to share from a centralized repository.
-So sellers spend time selling, not looking for documents.
+This will allow sellers to spend time selling, not looking for documents.

 2. Guide your sellers with predictive, intelligent content recommendations.